cosmos/sdk-tutorials/academy/xl-cosmjs/create-custom.md

 }
 ```

 The `typeUrl` is the identifier by which Protobuf identifies the type of the data to serialize or deserialize.
 It is composed of the type's package and its name.
-For instance, if you have like [here](https://github.com/cosmos/cosmos-sdk/blob/3a1027c/proto/cosmos/bank/v1beta1/tx.proto):
+For instance (and see also [here](https://github.com/cosmos/cosmos-sdk/blob/3a1027c/proto/cosmos/bank/v1beta1/tx.proto)):

 ```protobuf
 package cosmos.bank.v1beta1;